 Deductibility of Executive Compensation.
-Section 162(m) of the Internal Revenue Code limits the Company's ability to deduct certain compensation over \$1.0 million paid to the executive officers unless such compensation is based on performance objectives meeting certain criteria or is otherwise excluded from the limitation.
-The compensation committee believes that it is generally in the Company's best interests to comply with Section 162(m) and expects that most of the compensation paid to the named executives will either be under the \$1.0 million limit, eligible for exclusion (such as stock options) under the \$1.0 million limit, or based on qualified performance objectives.
-However, notwithstanding this general policy, the compensation committee also believes that there may be circumstances in which the Company's interests are best served by maintaining flexibility in the way compensation is provided, whether or not compensation is fully deductible under Section 162(m).
-Accordingly, it is possible that some compensation paid to executive officers may not be deductible to the extent that the aggregate of non-exempt compensation exceeds the \$1.0 million level.
-At our 2014 annual meeting of shareholders, the Company's shareholders approved the material terms of the 2014 Equity Incentive Plan and therefore, the short-term cash based incentive awards (discussed earlier in the Compensation Discussion and Analysis) are eligible for exclusion under the Section 162(m) \$1.0 million limit for fiscal 2015 and beyond.
+The Tax Cuts and Jobs Act ("Tax Reform") was enacted in December 2017.
+Prior to Tax Reform, Section 162(m) of the Internal Revenue Code limited the Company's ability to deduct certain compensation over \$1.0 million paid to certain executive officers unless such compensation was based on performance objectives meeting certain criteria or is otherwise excluded from the limitation.
+Tax Reform generally eliminated the exception for qualified performance-based compensation under Section 162(m) for years beginning on or after January 1, 2018.
+Tax Reform will be considered as the compensation committee administers compensation in the future.

+In connection with the fiscal 2017 compensation decisions, the compensation committee believed that it was generally in the Company's best interests to comply with Section 162(m) and expected that most of the compensation paid to the named executives would either be under the \$1.0 million limit, eligible for exclusion (such as stock options) under the \$1.0 million limit, or based on qualified performance objectives.
+However, notwithstanding this general policy, the compensation committee also believed that there may be circumstances in which the Company's interests are best served by maintaining flexibility in the way compensation is provided, whether or not compensation is fully deductible under Section 162.
+Accordingly, it is possible that some compensation may not be deductible to the extent that the aggregate of non-exempt compensation exceeds the \$1.0 million level.
+At our 2014 annual meeting of shareholders, the Company's shareholders approved the material terms of the performance criteria that are utilized in our short-term cash based incentive awards that may be made in the future pursuant to the terms of the 2014 Equity Incentive Plan.
+As a result of Tax Reform, these short-term cash based incentive awards (discussed earlier in the Compensation Discussion and Analysis) are generally no longer eligible for exclusion under the Section 162(m) \$1.0 million limit for fiscal years beginning after January 1, 2018.